calphool/TRS80MXS/README.md

 Build Notes
 ===========

+June 28, 2019

+I wrote a utility (called "trs80mxs") that runs on the TRS-80 to manipulate the drive images that are stored on the MicroSD card.
+Before this utility, you had to do your manipulations from a Mac connected via USB.
+Since that forced the MXS to be tethered, that didn't seem like a good long term solution.
+So, I "stole" the address the TRS-80 uses for printers and turned it into a "general purpose communication buffer" between the Teensy and the TRS-80.
+So, the Teensy receives data, turns it into SD Card manipulation commands, and replies back with what happened.
+So the trs80mxs command utility doesn't really do much -- it just sends commands to the printer address, and reads the response back through the same address, and prints it to the screen on the TRS-80.
+With it you can list disk images that are on the SD card, mount them onto one of the 4 emulated drive slots, and list what is currently mounted.
+I've also created a video of using the utility [here.](https://www.youtube.com/watch?v=PgaojUgeEG4)

 June 16, 2019

 I tweaked the Teensy code to support deleting and writing files now.
 So now drives 1-3 work as perfect emulators for JV1 formatted files.
 I still have no